 We all understand that advanced veterinary care can be expensive.
 A personal financial situation may make treatment impossible without threatening you and/or your family’s well-being.

-If you are reading this article, it is already clear you love and care about your dog, so making the choice of not treating dog cancer is understandable and you should not further punish yourself for having to make such a decision.
+If you are reading this article, it is already clear you love and care about your dog, so choosing not to treat dog cancer is understandable, and you should not further punish yourself for having to make such a decision.

-Remember, veterinarians are trained to offer the gold standard as an option to each patient, but that does not mean that they expect you to choose that path.
+Remember, veterinarians are trained to offer each patient the gold standard as an option, but that does not mean that they expect you (or even want you) to choose that path.

-Unfortunately, it is common for veterinarians to rely on clients to initiate a conversation about finances.6 Veterinarians are working to change that, but in the meantime do not hesitate to ask your veterinarian about cost and payment options.6
+Unfortunately, it is common for veterinarians to rely on clients to initiate a conversation about finances.6 Veterinarians are working to change that, but in the meantime, do not hesitate to ask your veterinarian about cost and payment options like CareCredit or ScratchPay.6

-It may be possible to get funds together from donation funds or to reach out to other organizations who have the mission to assist in these types of situations.
+It may be possible to get funds together from donation funds or to reach out to other organizations with the mission to assist in these situations.
 There are also likely other treatment options available that may have a different success rate but still provide your dog a chance to feel better.

 Only you know your financial limits.
-Your ability to care for yourself and the other beings who depend on you is vitally important.
-Everyone has financial limitations, and you should never feel pressured to exceed your own limitations.
+Your ability to care for yourself and others who depend on you is vitally important.
+Everyone has financial limitations, and you should never feel pressured to exceed your limitations.

-When you are making the decision to treat, always ask: Is this for me or my dog?
+When deciding to treat, always ask: Is this for me or my dog?

 Dogs do not experience illness exactly like we do.
 They are lucky enough to live in the present.
 They don’t worry about the past, future, or median survival times.